 - Encourage your staff to share your posts on their social networks.

 - Posting job advertisements on social media to pique the interest of active job searchers.

 - Optimizing your social media sites and advertisements for search to guarantee that active job searchers may quickly find you.

-Passive prospects, on the other hand, need a bit more active outreach on your side, as well as some more “head-turning” content.
-This might involve the following:
+On the other hand, passive prospects need a bit more active outreach on your side and some more “head-turning” content.
+It might involve the following:

-- Using video to capture attention and broaden your message’s reach.
+- Use video to capture attention and broaden your message’s reach.

 - Developing and disseminating employer branding material that reflects your personality and beliefs.